nkg114mc/c-gomoku-cli/README.md

 + `freq` is the sampling frequency (floating point number between `0` and `1`).
 Defaults to `1` if omitted.
 + `file` is the name of the file where samples are written.
 Defaults to `sample.[csv|bin|bin.lz4]` if omitted.
 + `format` is the format in which the file is written.
-Defaults to `csv`, which is human readable: `Position,Move,Result`. `Position` is the board position in "pos" notation. `Move` is the move in "pos" notation output by the engine.
-Values for `Result` are `0=loss`, `1=draw`, `2=win`.
+Defaults to `csv`, which is human readable: `Position,Move,Result`. `Position` is the board position in "pos" notation. `Move` is the move in "pos" notation output by the engine. `Result` is the game outcome from perspective of current side to move, values for `Result` are `0=loss`, `1=draw`, `2=win`.
 For binary format `bin` see the section below for details. `bin_lz4` is the same as `bin` format, but the whole file stream is compressed using [LZ4](https://github.com/lz4/lz4) to save disk space (This is suitable for huge training dataset containing millions of positions).
 Engines are recommended to use LZ4 "Auto Framing" API ([example](https://github.com/lz4/lz4/blob/4f0c7e45c54b7b7e42c16defb764a01129d4a0a8/examples/frameCompress.c#L171)) to decompress the training data.

 #### Binary format